Napoleon (1995 film): Plot

 In Sydney, Australia, a puppy named Muffin is living with a human family and his own mother.
-He, calling himself Napoleon and pretending to be tough, wishes that he could live with the wild dogs that he can hear howling in the distance.
+He, calling himself "Napoleon" and pretending to be tough, wishes that he could live with the wild dogs, that he can hear howling in the distance.
 The family has a birthday party and one of the decorations is a basket with balloons strapped to it.
-Out of curiosity, Napoleon hops inside it, but it, untied from its tether, begins to float away.
+Out of curiosity, "Napoleon" hops inside it, inadvertently pulling the ropes loose from its tether, causing the basket to float away.

-Napoleon flies high above Sydney and heads out to the sea.
+"Napoleon" flies high above Sydney and heads out to the sea.
 A galah named Birdo drops down on the side of his basket and offers to help him get down.
-Birdo's idea of help is to pop the balloons suspending the basket, causing Napoleon to land unharmed on a beachhead.
+Birdo's idea of help is to pop the balloons suspending the basket, causing "Napoleon" to land unharmed on a beachhead.
 He thinks he can finally seek out the wild dogs and heads into a nearby forest, ignoring Birdo's suggestion to return home.

-At night, Napoleon starts to fear being alone.
+At night, "Napoleon" starts to fear being alone.
 A tawny frogmouth in the forest warns him of terrible things that can happen to pets in the wild, but he ignores him as well and continues on his way, briefly getting caught in the web of a spider.
 He discovers a large tree which is home to a psychotic cat.
-She spots Napoleon and, thinking he is a mouse, chases him.
+She spots "Napoleon" and, thinking he is a mouse, chases him.
 He escapes when the tawny frogmouth pushes the cat into a pond.
 The tawny frogmouth then warns him that she will not rest until he is dead.
 As he runs off, she pulls herself from the pond angrily swearing revenge.

-The next morning, following an encounter with a flock of annoying rainbow lorikeets and then a rude koala, Napoleon once again meets with Birdo, asking him to teach him how to live in the wild, also revealing his real name is Muffin.
+The next morning, following an encounter with a flock of annoying rainbow lorikeets and then a rude koala, "Napoleon" once again meets with Birdo, asking him to teach him how to live in the wild, also revealing his real name is Muffin.
 He is then taunted for his name by both a deep-voiced green tree frog and the lorikeets from earlier, despite Birdo's attempts to stop them, and thereafter gets stranded on a floating log.
-Birdo agrees at last to teach Napoleon how to live in the wild, beginning by teaching him how to swim back to shore in a lake, pushing him off a floating log.
+Birdo agrees at last to teach "Napoleon" how to live in the wild, beginning by teaching him how to swim back to shore in a lake, pushing him off a floating log.